politicalphysicist/politicalphysicist.github.io/content/Politics/labourEnergyReview.md

 urgently need a plan to address climate change.
 It is a shame, therefore, that they have not provided us with one.
-Hopefully they will do so in the full report (if it is ever published) but, if so, I don’t see why this rather pointless document was released.
+Hopefully they will do so in the full report (if it is ever published) but, if so, I don’t see why this lightweight document was released.

 Finally, we need to consider the way in which this report was written.
-Of the 10 authors, Googling revealed details on 8 of them.
+Of the 10 authors, Internet searching revealed details on 8 of them.
 One of these is an academic researcher, another is a policy analyst at Ofgem, and the rest are energy or climate change consultants.
 All of the consultants work for the same company